SamuNdaba/Python-Project-Team-1/README.md

 # Python-Project-Team-1
 This is for the group python project
-# Python-Project-Team-1
-This is for the group python project
 ## Project Overview
 Retail vegetable prices can vary significantly due to a variety of factors.
 Here are some aspects that can contribute to these differences:
 - Supply Chain and Transportation Costs: The cost to transport vegetables to different areas can influence prices.
 Remote or less accessible areas might have higher prices due to higher transportation costs.